flowerinthenight/oomkill-watch/README.md

 The provided [Dockerfile](./Dockerfile) is for reference only as it's not configured to access any cluster.

 I have only tried deploying this tool to a GKE cluster.
-You might want to use other commands to configure `kubectl` inside the pod for proper cluster access.
+You might want to use other commands to configure `kubectl` inside the pod for proper cluster access for non-GKE clusters.
 Here's a snippet of the deployment file I used:

 ```yaml
 apiVersion: apps/v1